-In GCSE Drama we follow the Edexcel 2DR01 curriculum in which you will learn to:
+In GCSE Drama we follow the AQA curriculum in which you will learn to:

-o use explorative strategies to respond imaginatively to a wide range of stimulus material;
+o use explorative strategies to respond imaginatively to a range of stimulus material;

-- During the course, you will use the full range of explorative strategies, e.g. still image, thought tracking and Forum Theatre in increasingly sophisticated ways to explore challenging stimulus material.
+- During the course, you will use the full range of explorative strategies, e.g. Still Image, Thought Tracking and Forum Theatre in increasingly sophisticated ways to explore challenging stimuli material.

-- You will be introduced to a range of Drama styles and forms including naturalism, physical theatre and political theatre, and be expected to use this knowledge and understanding in creating your own work.
+- You will be introduced to a range of Drama styles and forms including Naturalism, Physical Theatre and Epic theatre, and be expected to use this knowledge and understanding when creating your own work.

 - You will take greater ownership over your work than in Year 9, and shape it carefully with a clear sense of audience and purpose.
 You should be prepared to be a performer, designer, director and critic all at once!

 Component 1: Understanding Drama (80 marks / 40% of GCSE)